 All klash parts, including cotton yarns, natural fabric, are processed and supplied in the local region.
 Marivan people still wear the hand-stitched traditional klashes omnipresently while manufactured shoes are available widely.

 The artisans of Marivan have upgraded the traditional design and structure of klash, collaborating with professional designers.
-Now, stylish klashes answer to the ergonomic needs of youths too.
-There is also an improving appeal for this handicraft shoes in the international market and fashion world that allows making livelihood on crafting professions while preserving the ancient traditions and smooth the way of sustainable development.
+Now, stylish klashes answer the ergonomic needs of youths too.
+There is also an improving appeal for these handicraft shoes in the international market and fashion world that allows making livelihood on crafting professions while preserving the ancient traditions and smoothing the way of sustainable development.

 These shoes are the result of human-nature interaction with each other.
 The Zagros Mountains, unlike Alborz, have a different texture.
 Shoes made in this area should be thick and durable, as well as soft and flexible.

 This Nobel footwear consists of two main layers, the upper and the sole, and is made with natural threads and fibres.
 The material of this shoe is a fabric that comes from cows and goatskin.
 The use of cowhide prevents bad odour and makes it very strong and durable.
 Due to the different layers that make up this shoe, it has been able to have mountaineering resistance, and at the same time, its flexibility allows it to move easily and quickly.

 Klash has a two-phase process of production.
 The first stage is performed by mostly women in domestic workshops that interweave yarns for the upper part of the klash.
 The second phase which is on male artisans is a time-consuming process that contains compressing fabrics and stitching them.